raylene-gsa/technology-modernization-fund/_pages/process.md

 ---

-{% include image-wide.html path="tmfprocess.png" alt-text="This is the TMF process" caption="TMF Process" %}

 ## Phase One: Initial Project Proposal (IPP)

 - **Agencies submit Initial Project Proposals (IPPs) using the IPP Template**, which are reviewed by the Technology Modernization Board.